Skip to main content

 FOR IMMEDIATE RELEASE

-NDEE Issues Statement on Nox-Crete Debris
+DWEE Issues Statement on Nox-Crete Debris

 Nox-Crete leadership initially identified the debris as roofing insulation.
-Nox-Crete told NDEE and the Department of Health and Human Services (DHHS) that an asbestos abatement was previously performed at the warehouse site.
+Nox-Crete told DWEE and the Department of Health and Human Services (DHHS) that an asbestos abatement was previously performed at the warehouse site.
 DHHS records confirm that 680 linear feet and 883 square feet of asbestos material was removed from the property in 1993.

 Despite that 1993 abatement, DHHS conducted an analysis of the debris for the presence of asbestos out of an abundance of caution for residents in the surrounding neighborhoods.

-Late Thursday afternoon, NDEE received confirmation from DHHS that the debris tested negative for the presence of asbestos.
+Late Thursday afternoon, DWEE received confirmation from DHHS that the debris tested negative for the presence of asbestos.
 This means that residents who find fire debris in their yards can dispose of the debris with other household trash.

-NDEE, in conjunction with DHHS and the Douglas County Health Department, is advising residents in the area of the fire to avoid mowing over the material.
+DWEE, in conjunction with DHHS and the Douglas County Health Department, is advising residents in the area of the fire to avoid mowing over the material.
 Cleanup of the material should be performed with gloves.
 To avoid crumbling of the material, residents can lightly dampen the debris prior to handling.
 Residents are advised to double bag the debris before placing it in their outdoor trash receptacle.

-NDEE will continue to coordinate with local government agencies assisting in the response to the Nox-Crete facility fire.
+DWEE will continue to coordinate with local government agencies assisting in the response to the Nox-Crete facility fire.

 Background

-During Tuesday’s investigation, NDEE surveyed the incident scene for Volatile Organic Compounds (VOC) with a hand-held MultiRAE photo-ionization detector (PID).
+During Tuesday’s investigation, DWEE surveyed the incident scene for Volatile Organic Compounds (VOC) with a hand-held MultiRAE photo-ionization detector (PID).
 VOC readings in the air near the facility were detectable, but very low, with registrations no higher than 1 part per million (PPM).